nroduit/nroduit.github.io/content/demo.en.md

 #### DICOM Structured Report (SR)
 <a  href="weasis://%24dicom%3Aget%20-w%20https%3A%2F%2Fnroduit.github.io%2Fsamples%2Fdemo%2Fsr.xml" class="btn btn-default">Launch</a>

+{{% notice info %}}
+The DICOM SR is formatted according to the order and hierarchy of the tags.
+{{% /notice %}}

 ------------------------------------------------------------------------

 #### DICOM Presentation State (PR, GSPS)

 {{% notice info %}}
 Click on the right icon over the image to select the Presentation State.
-Show or hide graphics layers from the "Display" right panel.
 See [How to build DICOM PR](../tutorials/build-ko-pr/#presentation-state-pr-or-gsps).
 {{% /notice %}}

 <ul>